Blending tradition and innovation, our

 semesters (students will pay dedicated university fees).

-campus for two more years prior to pursuing internship.
+campus for two more years prior to pursuing an internship.

 help determining if a career in school psychology might be right for you, visit